Approval Process for Instructional Materials & Courses

 - Materials approved by the Curriculum Committee are available for public review for one-week prior to submission for Board Approval.

 - Public notice of the material approval and review is posted online at D11.org, via Channel 16 commercials, and D11 Loop.

-- Parents, community members, and staff may review the items at the Central Administration building or online at www.d11.org and use the Citizens Review Form to record their comments.
+- Parents, community members, and staff may review the items online at d11.organd use a Citizens Review Form link to record their comments.

 - All comments will become public record.

 - Public comments are included with approval recommendations, and presented to the Board.